-There are two things I particularly like about Kathleen Jamie’s writing style: she writes as a non-expert, almost thinking out loud, admitting when she is not sure about something; and, for a poet, she is remarkably dispassionate in her observations.
-When she encounters a dead gannet, her immediate thought is to cut its head off, so that she can have a cool trophy for her study.
-The decapitation turns out to be not such a good idea.
+One thing I particularly enjoy about Jamie’s writing style is how she writes as a non-expert, almost thinking out loud, admitting when she’s unsure of something.
+For a poet, she can also be remarkably dispassionate in her observations.
+When she encounters a dead gannet, her immediate thought is to cut off its head as a cool trophy for her study.
+The decapitation turns out not to be one of her better ideas.